ratansingh98/design-patterns-python/strategy/README.md

 ## Strategy

 Strategy defines a family of algorithms, encapsulates each one, and makes them interchangeable.
-It lets the algorithm vary independently fromclients that use it.
+It lets the algorithm vary independently from clients that use it.
 The pattern has behavioral purpose and applies to the objects.

 ### When to use